mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    OFF by default.

--  **Include Zeros:** By default resampling will ignore sites that are zero accross all the datasets (i.e. completely empty), which is useful for decreasing running time (specially for large datasets like Tn5).
+-  **Include Zeros:** By default resampling will ignore sites that are zero across all the datasets (i.e. completely empty), which is useful for decreasing running time (specially for large datasets like Tn5).
 This option allows the user to include these empty rows.

 -  **Normalization Method:** Determines which normalization method to